tenet-ac-za/simplesamlphp-module-entattribs/README.md

 Any remaining key/value pairs are used to form a map between the entity attribute name (key) and the corresponding SAML attribute name to use (value).

+The parameters `%replace` and `%ignore` are intended to be mutually exclusive and using them together will generate a warning.

 Example
 -------